The university web framework. This repository holds the source files of core Compass assets.

 npm i

-This repo was setup using the long-term support release of Node, which at the time of writing is v14.15.4, and NPM v6.14.11.
-While you may have little to no issues setting up and running the repo with a newer version of Node, this has not been tested.
-To make this process easier, we recommend using nvm
+This repo was setup using the long-term support release of Node, which at the time of writing is v16.13.2, and NPM v8.3.0.
+While you may have little to no issues setting up and running the repo with a older/newer version of Node, this has not been tested.
+To make this process easier, we recommend using nvm to manage Node versions, as this repo includes an .nvmrc to tell nvm which Node version to use when working within the project.

 # To develop assets and live-reload them locally